RedHatRanger/RHCE9Vagrant/rhce-practice-questions/15_crontab_yml_(EASY).md

 </br></br>

-1) Log into the CONTROL NODE as student, and create the "crontab.yml" playbook
+1) Log into the CONTROL NODE as rhel, and create the "crontab.yml" playbook
 ```
-[student@control ansible]$ ﻿vim crontab.yml
+[rhel@control ansible]$ ﻿vim crontab.yml

 ---
 - name: use crontab